Non-Consensual Towing Procedures -

 These changes are effective immediately.

-Section 1: Vehicles abandoned or menace to traffic, towed by order of a police officer or traffic authority under Connecticut State Law Title 14 Sec.
+Section 1: Vehicles abandoned or menace to traffic, will be towed by order of a police officer or traffic authority under Connecticut State Law Title 14 Sec.
 14-150.

-A nonconsensual tow is defined as the towing or transporting of a motor vehicle in accordance with the provisions of Connecticut State Law Title 14 Sec.
-14-145 or for which arrangements are made by order of a law enforcement officer or traffic authority as defined in Connecticut State Law Title 14 Sec.
-14-297.
+A nonconsensual tow is the towing or transporting of a motor vehicle (in accordance with the provisions of Connecticut State Law Title 14 Sec.
+14-145) for which arrangements are made by order of a law enforcement officer or traffic authority (defined in Connecticut State Law Title 14 Sec.
+14-297).

 Any owner of a vehicle may request a hearing before a municipal hearing officer by filing DMV "Request for Hearing Contested Tow" (form A-25), (available at any Department of Motor Vehicle Office or any Police Department) and submitting it to the municipality.

 A. The owner of the vehicle must notify the tower in possession of the vehicle that he or she has applied for a hearing.
 No sale or action may be taken against the vehicle until a hearing decision is rendered.

 B. The hearing officer shall promptly schedule the hearing upon receipt of the

 ii.
 If the owner has already paid all charges and claimed the vehicle: the department which took the vehicle into custody shall reimburse the vehicle owner of all charges based on the hearing officer's decision.
 Should the vehicle remain unclaimed, storage charges continue to accrue while the hearing and the decision are pending.